Ankle fractures

 A 3-cortex 3.5mm positioning screw is inserted through three cortices 2cm above the plafond

 Biomechanical studies suggest a single 3.5mm cortex screw, through 3 cortices, about 2cm above the ankle joint line, is adequate for stability.
-Additional, or larger, screws, do not normally resuce the risk of late displacement.
-The screw should be inserted with the ankle dorsiflexed to prevent narrowing of the mortise.
+Additional, or larger, screws, do not normally resuce the risk of late displacement (Hoiness 2004, Moore 2006, Markoff 2013).
 It should be a neutral, not a lag screw.
 Occasionally, however, a second screw is required in a highly-unstable fracture or a very large patient.

 Should syndesmosis screws be removed?